 End If

-The only thing that can cause a bit of “mess” at first is understanding that if you run an ELSEIF, the previous conditions have already been ruled out.
-In the example we have seen it in the middle block.
-Which only ran if the temperature was between 15-30º.
+The only thing that might cause a bit of “confusion” at first is understanding that if you execute an ELSEIF, the previous conditions have already been ruled out (in the example, we saw this in the middle block.
+Which only executed if the temperature is between 15-30º).

-But, in general, once you get the hang of it, it’s a fairly readable structure.
-It is a good alternative to avoid nesting conditionals, which is something that should be reduced because they are harder to read.
+But, in general, once you get the hang of it it is a quite readable structure.
+It is a good alternative to avoid nesting conditionals (which is something that should be reduced because they are harder to read).